e99 Online Shopping Mall

 5-0 out of 5 stars Deeply rewarding

-There's no doubt, this is a difficult read (though much easier than Deleuze's Difference and Repetition).
-I would recommend to anyone tackling this great book that they skip the Introduction, saving it until the end.
-Levinas writes in a style that is best described as majestic, but not self-inflated.
-Elsewhere I have read others state that this is a book about morality.
-In fact, it is much more; it is a phenomenological description of the inner life in all its essential aspects.
-Morality is a consequence (or an outcome) of the inner life as it is portrayed.
+I have read others state that this is a book about morality.
+In fact, it is much more; it is a phenomenological description of the inner life in all its aspects.
+Morality is a consequence or an outcome of the inner life as it is portrayed here.

-I totally loved this book.
-It has had a huge impact on my way of seeing the world.
-The most difficult part of the book, and the part which has clearly generated the most controversy, is a section toward the end where Levinas speaks of fecundity and the father-son relation.
+The most difficult part of the book and the part which has generated the most controversy is a section toward the end where Levinas writes aboutfecundity and the father-son relation.
 If you take his words literally it is patently sexist language, which many critics have put down to the patriarchal tendencies of Levinas' Jewish faith.
-But Levinas does state quite clearly that the biological father/son relation is only to be understood as an instance of the prototype.
-The father/son prototype relation can also be instantiated by the mentor-student.
-This whole topic of fecundity is definitely a speed-bump in navigating this thought-provoking book, but the book does not rise or fall dependent on this one difficult topic.
+But Levinas states quite clearly that the biological father-son relation is only to be understood as the token of a more general prototypical relation.
+The primary and fundamental token of the fecundity relation is the time-relation of the individual with himself or herself.
+This is often missed even on a close reading.

 In summary, this is a richly rewarding book that is not impossible to read or understand.
 Skip the Introduction, and go straight to Chapter One.
 The book is beautifully written and carefully translated.
 I loved the time I spent with this book.
-It was spiritually rewarding, an unforgettable experience.
-I am planning to read it again one of these days.
+It was spiritually rewarding, and an unforgettable experience.

 4-0 out of 5 stars Totality and Infinity--extremely hard, but also fulfilling